SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/firmware/smol-pre-compiled-firmware.md

 You only need the following if you are using precompiled firmware:
 * <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop">nRF Connect for Desktop</a> (Programmer) for flashing Nordic or eByte Dongles only
 * <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop">nRF Connect for Desktop</a> (Serial Terminal) for sending commands to your Receiver/Trackers, [see alternatives](smol-pairing-and-calibration.md#accessing-the-serial-console)
-* Or [SmolSlimeConfigurator](SmolSlimeConfigurator.md) for a all in one programmer and configurator for your smol-slimes.
+* Or [SmolSlimeConfigurator](SmolSlimeConfigurator.md), an all-in-one programming and configuration tool for your Smol Slimes.
 * <a href="https://slimevr.dev/download">SlimeVR Server</a>
     * 0.13.2 or later version